 array of features.
 A few excellent sources provide that type of buying

-issues, including reliability, and offers sage advice on the pros and cons
+including reliability, and offers sage advice on the pros and cons of configurations,

-provides lists and energy-usage data on certified appliances (our discussion
+provides lists and energy-usage data on certified appliances (see below

-of choosing appliances based on energy-cost savings is here).
+for a discussion of choosing appliances based on energy-cost savings).

 Salespeople can also be fantastic sources of buying advicebut only at

 stores that employ knowledgeable, helpful staff.
 Unfortunately, as our

 Ratings Tables report, this is an aspect of service for which many